-You don’t need tools like MySQLAdmin when basic tasks like creating and deleting databases, adding users and adjusting permissions can easily be done from the command line.
-I run these commands on a FreeBSD system and is likely the same on Linux, Windows, and other systems.
+You don’t need tools like MySQLAdmin for basic tasks like creating and deleting databases, adding users and adjusting permissions.
+This can easily be done from the command line.

 Log into mysql:

 #mysql –u root –p password: ****** Welcome to MySQL monitor. ... root@localhost [(none)]>

 >CREATE USER 'Frank'@'localhost' identified by 'Fr@nksP@s$w0rD'; >GRANT ALL ON Frankenstein.* TO 'Frank'@'localhost';

 Then reload the grant tables in the database using flush privileges.
 If you forget this step you can also run “mysqladmin reload” to reload the grant tables.